First time fishing? What you need to know

 Fishing guides and travel

 If you’re planning to use guiding services when you fish, consider hiring a certified guide.
-DFO supports the Certified Tidal Angling Guide program, run by the Sport Fishing Institute of British Columbia.
+DFO supports the Certified Tidal Angling Guide program.

 If you’re travelling to British Columbia to fish, visit Destination BC for information on activities, accommodations and guides.